shivasankarka/Mantle/README.md

 ---

 > [!NOTE]
-> This repository is an actively maintained continuation of the original Basalta project.
+> This repository is an actively maintained continuation of the original [Basalt](https://github.com/basalt-org/basalt/tree/main) project.
 >
-> The original Mantle repository introduced one of the earliest machine learning frameworks built entirely in Mojo.
-This repository preserves that work and its history while updating the codebase for modern Mojo releases, improving the framework architecture, and introducing new features and functionality.
+> The original Basalt repository introduced one of the earliest machine learning frameworks built entirely in Mojo.
+This repository preserves that work and its history while updating the codebase for latets Mojo releases, improving the framework architecture, and introducing new features and functionality.
 >
 > We would like to thank the original authors and contributors whose work made this project possible.